-More specifically, when the asymmetry of political influences of banking sectors is lower than the critical level and policy continuity of policy makers are higher than the critical level, the self-enforcing condition for effective coordination is satisfied with a simple introduction of international financial coordination mechanism itself.
+More specifically, when the asymmetry of political influences of banking sectors is lower than the critical level and policy makers are far-sighted with a higher discount factor, the self-enforcing condition for effective coordination is satisfied with a simple introduction of international financial coordination mechanism itself.
 Moreover, it is shown that although banks benefit from financial stability, the politically influential bank prefers a regulatory policy, which might lower the financial stability with lower capital adequacy requirement.

 These results imply that international policy coordination for financial regulation is feasible among relatively homogeneous countries with political stability, with a high discount factor, by inaugurating the coordination mechanism under the format of repeated coordination game.
 In other words, the introduction of an international financial policy coordination mechanism should start among relatively homogeneous countries in the initial stage.
-In the same spirit, countries with relatively homogenous political economic structure should play the leading roles for financial policy coordination such as in recent discussion for various formats of international financial policy coordination including G20, and other regional coordination efforts.
+In the same spirit, countries with relatively homogenous political economic structure should play the leading roles for financial policy coordination such as in recent discussion for various formats of international financial policy coordination including G20, Trans-Pacific Partnership (TPP), and other regional coordination efforts.